gkipkirui1/DSC_PT08P2_Phase_2_Project_Grp_1_Final/README.md

-# Insight(s)
+# Conclusions

-# 1. Correlation Analysis
+# 1. Insights from Correlation Analysis

 * Correlation between the foreign gross and domestic gross had a strong positive.
 This implies that an increase in domestic gross could also be reflected with an increase in foreign gross.

-* Domestic gross and the year have a weak correlation, showing a weak relationship.
+* Domestic gross and the year have a weak correlation.
 Equally foreign gross and the year have a weak relationship.
 For predictive modelling, the positive correlation between the domestic gross and foreign gross will be an important relationship to consider.

 * Production budget has a positive correlation with both domestic gross and worldwide gross, with the later being stronger at 0.7392.
 This relationship implies that production budgets of movies have a relatively strong and positive relationship with both domestic and gross earning.